mastarstroke/blog/README.md

 In this simple blog system built with Laravel and Ajax, Here’s what you can expect:

 ### Key Features
 - User Authentication: Ensures a secure environment through robust user authentication.
-Register an account and log in to access personalized features and interact more with the application.
+Register an account with email verification and log in to access personalized features and interact more with the application.
 - Create and Categorize Posts: Authenticated users can create posts effortlessly.
 Each post can be assigned to specific categories.
 - Comments by Authenticated Users: Only authenticated users can comment.
 - Admin and User Dashboards: